 101 Things for the First 3 Weeks (University of Nebraska, Lincoln)

-One-hundred and one ideas for generating interest in course material, building community in the classroom, helping students transition into the course, and encouraging active learning.
+Specific ideas for generating interest in course material, building community in the classroom, helping students transition into the course, and encouraging active learning.

 IDEA Paper #39: Establishing Rapport: Personal Interaction and Learning (IDEA Center, Fleming, 2003).